edwardlavender/flapper/README.md

 ## References

-Howe, J.A., Anderton, R., Arosio, R., Dove, D., Bradwell, T., Crump, P., Cooper, R., Cocuccio, A., 2014.
+Howe, J. A. et al. (2014).
 The seabed geomorphology and geological structure of the Firth of Lorn, western Scotland, UK, as revealed by multibeam echo-sounder survey.
 Earth Environ.
 Sci.
 Trans.
 R. Soc.
 Edinburgh 105, 273–284. <https://doi.org/10.1017/S1755691015000146>